The Blue Room (EP): Reception

-AllMusic journalist MacKenzie Wilson considered The Blue Room to be "well-crafted with lush harmonies", noting that "Martin's harking vocals reflect common dream pop melodies similar to Gene frontman Martin Rossiter", and singled out "Such a Rush" as being "outstanding".
+AllMusic's MacKenzie Wilson considered The Blue Room to be "well-crafted with lush harmonies", adding that "Martin's harking vocals reflect common dream pop melodies similar to Gene frontman Martin Rossiter".
+Radio X cited it among the best extended plays of all time.
+Q ranked "Bigger Stronger" at number 77 on their "500 Greatest Lost Tracks" list.

 Track listing

+All tracks are written by Coldplay, with co-production from Chris Allison and Nikki Rosetti.